The chat rooms Departments News Arts & Entertainment Tools Resources Documentation

 • Red = Extremely Important Notification

-The Ikonboard Forums are forums where the members of Outpost 10F can post messages on subjects they wish to inform the rest of Outpost 10F about.
+The Outpost 10F forums are public forums where our members can post messages on subjects they wish to discuss with the rest of Outpost 10F.
 Messages posted here can be concerning any topic so long as they follow our Prime Directives.
-Further guidelines on how to use the Ikonboard Forums can be found here.
+Further guidelines on how to use the forums can be found here.

 Outpost 10F condition is indicated by the Ship Alert Status.
 Status Explanations can be found at the Departmental Updates Boards.
 There are five different alerts: